Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 It's also not a "top of the line" tent - if you need 4 seasons or rugged features, look elsewhere and be prepared to spend bigger bucks.

-The footprint (tailored ground cloth) was an additional $50, which seems somewhat irritating given the fact that good tent care always involves a footprint.
+The universal footprint was an additional purchase, which seems somewhat irritating given the fact that good tent care always involves a footprint.

 Why not just add it to the price of the tent and include it?